VenkMallikarjun/BENPPy/README.md

                             random_effects,         # List of strings denoting which effects will be sampled from a Gaussian with a mean of 0.
 E.g. ['Peptide','Donor'].
 Defaults to ['All']. nChains,                # Integer denoting how many chains to run for each protein.
 Chains are run in parallel.
 Defaults to 3. impute,                 # String denoting which imputation method to use.
-Accepts either 'ami' (Adaptive Multiple Imputation; default) or 'dgd' (Down-shifted Gaussian Distribution imputation). reassign_unreviewed     # Bool denoting whether to reassign peptides from unreviewed proteins to most abundant (by peptide number) reviewed protein if sequences match.
-Defaults to True.
+Accepts either 'ami' (Adaptive Multiple Imputation; default) or 'dgd' (Down-shifted Gaussian Distribution imputation). reassign_unreviewed,    # Bool denoting whether to reassign peptides from unreviewed proteins to most abundant (by peptide number) reviewed protein if sequences match.
+Defaults to True. continuousvars          # List denoting which variables contained in othermains_bysample or othermains_bypeptide are continuous.
+By default all variables are encoded as categorical.
                             )